Organic Onion Soup Mix: Uses, Benefits & Top Brand Comparisons

 4. Meatloaf Magic

-Add it to your favorite meatloaf recipe for a flavor boost that rivals restaurant-style dishes.
-Pair it with ketchup and Worcestershire sauce for a nostalgic touch.
+Add 2 tablespoons to your meatloaf mixture.
+Pair with ketchup and Worcestershire sauce for restaurant-quality results.

 5. Instant Gravy Enhancer